LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 | CLOSE conversation  | X |
 | Respond to next conversation (NEW)  | N |

-{: .notice}
-**Note:** The END ENGAGEMENT and TRANSFER ENGAGEMENT hotkeys are only available when you are in a conversation with a visitor.

 ## Managing messaging conversations

 ### Beginning your shift